 3) Macy Miller’s Minimotives 22 m2 (230 ft2)

 The real heart of the tiny house movement isn’t populated by famous architects and developers, it’s about DIY dreamers.
 Some of these dreamers are great bloggers too, invite you in to understand the guts of their life project.
-Macy Miller’s Minimotives blog is awesome for this.
-I particularly love her TinyHousers resource.
+Macy Miller’s Minimotives blog has a TinyHousers resource.

 Read more at Minimotives